-A lot of our clients that are planning to host a virtual trade show, which involves sponsors or partners, ask us for guidance and best practices for how to package and sell sponsorships.
+A lot of our clients that are planning to host a virtual trade show, which involves sponsors or partners, ask us for ideas and best practices for how to package and sell sponsorships.

 Since the typical sponsorship includes a booth, let’s focus there.
 We’re trying to rethink the traditional virtual booth a bit, tweaking the model or the package in order to help our clients offer more value to their clients.
 We’re also evaluating how to better integrate sponsors into the overall virtual program.